 The safety profile will be assessed on an on-going basis by the Investigators.
-The CI and relevant Investigators data will occur after the first 50-60 participants have been boosted, as per section 11.6.2.
+The CI and relevant review of reactogenicity data will occur after the first 50-60 participants have been boosted, as per section 11.6.2.

-(as per the trial delegation log) will also review safety issues and SAEs as they arise.
-A review of reactogenicity accumulated when the study is fully recruited.
+Investigators (as per the trial delegation log) will also review safety issues and SAEs as they arise.
+A

+The DSMB will evaluate safety data every 4-8 weeks and/or as required and will review safety data accumulated when the study is fully recruited.
 The DSMB may also be consulted should safety concerns arise at any point.